Cliff Masterson: Pop

 As an arranger and producer, his credits include Little Mix, Emeli Sandé, Kylie Minogue, Michael McDonald, Westlife, Ronan Keating, Lionel Richie, Labrinth, Il Divo and Oasis.

 Cliff has co-produced three albums for multi million selling artist Susan Boyle with Steve Anderson.
 "Home For Christmas", "Hope" and "Wonderful World".

 As a songwriter he has had songs recorded by Charlotte Church, Shayne Ward, Journey South, Anthony Callea, Tina Arena and Andy Abraham.

 He also wrote and produced the theme song, "Destiny", for the Mission: SPACE attraction in Walt Disney World, Florida.

 In November 2012, Masterson was the conductor for a slowed-down orchestral version of Mumford and Sons song "I Will Wait" from Little Mix at the Radio 1 Live Lounge.
 He also arranged strings in this version.

 Musical theatre

 He has worked as musical director for the National Youth Music Theatre (NYMT), Theatr Clwyd and the New Shakespeare Company.
 He has written two award-winning musicals and has been a finalist in the Vivan Ellis/PRS awards having had his work performed at both the London Palladium and the Edinburgh Festival.
 He has worked on albums for Lee Mead (Joseph and the Amazing Technicolor Dreamcoat) and Connie Fisher (The Sound of Music) for Andrew Lloyd Webber.
 He has also produced tracks for Michael Ball.

 Film

 He has orchestrated movies including Alfie, Goal!, The Hole, The Mummy 3, Doctor Strange and Hacksaw Ridge.
-He has conducted movies including Jurassic World Dominion, Elvis (2022 film) and The Batman (film).
+He has conducted movies including Jurassic World Dominion, Elvis and The Batman.